 (Reveal IDs Plugin For WordPress)

 This plugin displays IDs for posts, pages, categories, links, media, users, comments, link categories, custom post types, custom taxonomies and tags.
 It also adds a sortable column header to your Pages and Posts tables …

 You can access the plugin settings by going to Settings > Reveal IDs …

 (Settings Menu – Reveal IDs)

 For more information about this plugin, go here:

-99 Robots Show IDs is a free plugin that displays your pages, posts, links, media, tags, users and categories in the Pages and Posts admin tables.
-It’s also a super lightweight plugin that supports custom post types and taxonomies.
+99 Robots Show IDs is another useful WordPress plugin that displays your posts, pages, media, links, tags, categories and users in the Posts and Pages admin tables.
+It’s also a very lightweight plugin that supports custom post types and taxonomies.

 Download this plugin here:

-Congratulations, now you know how to easily locate the ID of a WordPress post or page.
+Congratulations, now you know how to easily locate page and post IDs in your WP website.

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie